Abdikafi-Adan/MLS-Project-1-jab-boxing-club/README.md

 # UX

-This website is for anyone how is intrastate in boxing and would like to know its history.
+This website is for anyone how is interested in boxing and would like to know its history.
-This website is also here to motive people to start boxing and why specifically boxing? by showcasing, the benefits of boxing has on your health and body to help those how are intrastate to make up their mind and start.
+This website is also here to motive people to start boxing and why specifically boxing?
+We will do this by showcasing, the benefits boxing has on our health and body to help people who are interested to get started.
-One of Jab boxing's core goals is to motivate people to start boxing but also to give them some role models to look up to and be motivated by their success, by showcasing videos of some of the greatest boxes in history and a summary of the life.
+One of Jab boxing's core goals is to motivate people to start boxing but also to give its members role models they can look up to and be motivated by.
+For this purpose we will be having courses on the greatest boxers in history and a summary of their lifes.
-JJab boxing is designed simple and easy to understand way, by providing clear deadlines on different parts of the website.
+JJab boxing website is designed in a simple and easy to understand way that creates a pleasureble experianxe for its users

 ### This website consists of the following segments: